slackdaystudio/vmsnap/README.md

 ### Backup

-Backups are always incremental unless VMSnap is cutting a new months first backup.
+Backups are always incremental unless VMSnap is cutting a new periods first backup.
 Subsequent backups will be incremental meaning only the changes from the VM will be captured.